healthblocks-io/docs/docs/guides/graphiql-console.md

 title: Accessing the GraphiQL console
 ---

+### Use dashboard GraphiQL with anonymous user

+1. Sign in to the dashboard `https://dashboard.healthblocks.io`
+2. Visit Settings > GraphiQL

+### Use GraphiQL with anonymous user

 You can use the [GraphiQL Electron app](https://www.electronjs.org/apps/graphiql) to connect:

 1. Set GraphQL endpoint: `https://graph.healthblocks.io/v1/graphql`